pinga-lab/website/README.md

   `people` folder).
 * `picture` should be the name of a square image in folder `images/pic`.
 If omitted, will use a default image.

+## Adding a new thesis

+We also have a page with all theses defended by group members.
+To add a new one, create a new `.md` file in the `thesis` folder.
+The file name should be your page name plus the degree all in lowercase, e.g. `uieda-msc.md`.
+You should also place a PDF version of the thesis with the same name in the `pdf` folder.

+### Metadata for theses

+Required:

+    title: Forward modeling and inversion of gravitational fields in spherical coordinates
+    author: uieda
+    advisor: barbosa
+    date: yyyy-mm-dd
+    period: 2011-2016
+    institution: Observatório Nacional
+    level: PhD
+    pdf: uieda-phd.pdf
+    layout: publication

+* `author` should be your author ids.
+The id is the name of the authors file in the `people` folder.
+* `advisor` should be the author id of the thesis advisor.
+* `level` should be one of: `PhD`, `MSc`, or `Undergraduate`.

+Optional:

+    repository: leouieda/phd-thesis
+    doi: 10.6084/m9.figshare.923450

 ## Automatic deploy with TravisCI